JunhuiLi1017/TmCalculator/inst/shiny/about.md

 3. Enter your sequence(s) or upload file(s)
 4. Adjust calculation parameters as needed
 5. Click "Calculate Tm" to start the process
-6. Monitor the calculation progress
-7. View and interact with the results
+6. View and interact with the results
-8. Choose your preferred visualization type
+7. Choose your preferred visualization type
-9. Download results and plots for further analysis
+8. Download results and plots for further analysis

 ## Citation

 If you use Tm Calculator in your research, please cite:

 ```
-Li, J., & [Your Institution].
-(2024).
-TmCalculator: A web-based tool for calculating and visualizing melting temperatures of nucleic acid sequences.
-[Journal Name], [Volume], [Pages]. https://github.com/JunhuiLi1017/TmCalculator
+Junhui Li (2025).
+TmCalculator: A Calculator for Melting Temperature of Nucleic Acid Sequences.
+R package version 1.1.0, https://CRAN.R-project.org/package=TmCalculator
 ```

 ## Contact

 For questions, suggestions, or bug reports, please visit our [GitHub repository](https://github.com/JunhuiLi1017/TmCalculator/issues) or open an issue.

-## About the Calculations

-The Tm Calculator uses the nearest-neighbor thermodynamic parameters to calculate melting temperatures.
-The calculations take into account:

-- Base composition
-- Salt effects
-- Chemical modifications
-- Ambiguous bases